ska-telescope/ska-itf-te/README.md

 ## Talon Board

 Scripts used to control the Talon boards can be found in `resources/talon`.
+According to the CIPA Team, switching off the Talon before tests are executed is required to perform all the BITE tests.
+This is because booting up the boards is the first step of the BITE test sequence.

 ### talon_power_lru.sh